asvd/jailed/README.md

 responce message will be sent back and handled by the opposite site, which will in turn execute the actual callback previously stored upon the initial wrapper method invocation.
-A callback is in fact a short-term exported function and behaves in the same way (particularly it may invoke a newer callback in reply).
+A callback is in fact a short-term exported function and behaves in the same way, particularly it may invoke a newer callback in reply.

 ### Installation